cybran77/refactoring-2nd-edition/README.md

 ## Chapter 3 - Bad Smells in Code
 - *If it stinks, change it. - Grandma Beck, discussing child-rearing philosophy*
 - **Code Smells**
     - Code smells are indicators of problems that can be addressed during refactoring.
 Code smells are easy to spot and fix, but they may be just symptoms of a deeper problem with code.

-- **Mysterios Name**
+- **Mysterious Name**
     - The name of a variable, function, class, or any other element of code should clearly describe its purpose.
     - If a name requires a comment, then the name does not reveal its intent.